DeveloperMetrics/lead-time-for-changes/README.md

 To use a PAT token to access another (potentially private) repo:
 ```
 - name: Test elite repo with PAT Token
-  uses: samsmithnz/lead-time-for-changes@main
+  uses: DeveloperMetrics/lead-time-for-changes@main
   with:
     workflows: 'CI/CD'
     owner-repo: 'samsmithnz/SamsFeatureFlags'
     pat-token: "${{ secrets.PATTOKEN }}"
 ```

-Use the built in Actions GitHub Token to retrieve the metrix
+Use the built in Actions GitHub Token to retrieve the metrics
 ```
 - name: Test this repo with GitHub Token
-  uses: samsmithnz/lead-time-for-changes@main
+  uses: DeveloperMetrics/lead-time-for-changes@main
   with:
     workflows: 'CI'
     actions-token: "${{ secrets.GITHUB_TOKEN }}"